exasol/public-knowledgebase/Support-and-Services/V8-faq.md

 ### Does Exasol 8 come with an administration application like ExaOperation?

 As more and more customers automate installation and configuration, Exasol 8 does not come with an administration UI.
-V8 comes with powerful APIs and configuration/installation tools.
+Exasol 8 comes with powerful APIs and configuration/installation tools.
 Please have look at the Exasol 8 documentation (https://docs.exasol.com/db/latest/home.htm).

 ### How can I familiarize myself with version Exasol 8 before updating my databases?